How To Make Jewellery At Home

 Alternatively, we would recommend our headband magnifier with LED light for those fiddly projects!

-If you are just starting out in jewellery making, our beginner’s toolkit might be the perfect place to start.
+If you are just starting out in jewellery making, our beginner’s metalsmithing tool kit might be the perfect place to start.
 It’s a fantastic investment if you are really serious about making jewellery and thinking about soldering in the future.
 Of course, you don’t need to start with all of this.
-You can always increase the number of tools you have over time, and start with the essentials.
+You can always increase the number of tools you have over time and start with the essentials.

 Depending on how much room you have, you may need to be cautious of space!
 With so many tools, projects and supplies hanging around it can be easy to let things spiral out of control and make it harder to work.